 There will be a memorial service at the Cowboy Church, 95 Ute Avenue in Kiowa, on Wednesday, June 10, 2020 at 6:00 PM Immediately following the service, a celebration of life for all family and friends will take place at 9006 Hwy 86, Kiowa.

 The family would like to suggest donations be made to the Cowboy Church at "Save the Cowboy" PO Box 428 Kiowa, CO 80017, or to a charity of your choice in John's name to honor him.

-To plant a tree in memory of John Harvey Perkins, please click here.
+To plant a beautiful memorial tree in memory of John Harvey Perkins, please visit our Tree Store.